raamraffles07/2022-Raam-Y3CEP/devlog.md

 ## Week 5 (26 Jul - 1 Aug)

-Finish Writing Proposal and Planning + Research for Project.
+Finish Writing Proposal and Planning + Prior research for Project.
 Also update Development Log.

+--> This goal was completed succesfully, with the Proposal being completed and Submitted on the 1st of August.
+The development log was also updated successfully.

 ## Week 6 (2 Aug - 8 Aug)

+Start Implementing Student Record Tracking System

+--> This goal was completed successfully.
+The Class "Student", as well as the user interface with the program, was also coded successfully.

 ## Week 7 (9 Aug - 15 Aug)

+Finish Implementing Student Record Tracking System

 ## Week 8 (16 Aug - 22 Aug)